HealthLinkBC File #26, June 2013

 - Help teach children to be “sun-smart” and to protect themselves against exposure to the sun.

-- Indoor tanning or using sun lamps damages your skin the same way that UV from the sun does.
+- Indoor tanning beds and/or sun lamps are regulated by provincial law that does not allow children under 18 years old to use them.
+At any age, these apparatuses damage your skin the same way UV radiation from the sun does.

 For more HealthLinkBC File topics, visit www.HealthLinkBC.ca/healthfiles/ or your local public health unit.